-Luxury ryokans in Hakone
+Luxury Ryokans in Hakone

 The Hakone region is a well-known national park area full of ryokans and onsen, and on clear days offers stunning views of Mount Fuji.

-Because of its convenient location (of the regions featured in this article, it is the most convenient), Hakone is a perfect stopover for 1 or 2 nights if you’re traveling in between Tokyo and Kyoto or Osaka.
+As with the Izu Peninsula above, Hakone is a perfect stopover for one or two nights if you’re traveling between Tokyo and Kyoto or Osaka.

-Hakone has too many excellent ryokans to name.
+Befitting an iconic onsen destination, Hakone has too many excellent ryokans to name.
 Some of our favorite luxury ryokans in Hakone include:

-Luxury ryokans in Hokuriku & Hida
+Luxury Ryokans in Hokuriku

 More Luxury Ryokans & Hotels in Japan